-Range - Calrod™ heating element construction
+Range - Calrod™ Heating Element Construction

-The heating elements on some GE and Hotpoint Appliance ranges are called "Calrod" heating units.
+The heating elements on some GE Appliances and Hotpoint ranges are called "Calrod" heating units.
 The Calrod™ heating unit is manufactured by threading a coiled wire through a metal (steel alloy) sheath.
 Magnesium Oxide is poured around the wire to keep it centered in the sheath.
 The ends of the element are sealed with a ceramic material.
 The sheath is then formed to fit the oven cavity.
 If the Calrod™ is to be used as a surface unit, the side of the sheath is flattened and the element is formed into the familiar surface unit coil.
 This flattened side provides a flush contact with the bottom of a cooking vessel, thus transferring heat into the vessel efficiently.